amoilanen/contact-book/README.md

 Activate a contact, it will become highlighted in the list of contacts and the contact details panel will be shown.

+#### Closing contact details

+Activate the eye-close icon on the contact details panel, the panel will be hidden.

 #### Changing a contact

 Open the contact details panel by selecting the contact in the list of contacts and edit the contact details.
 The changes will be automatically saved locally without any extra actions.